Medical Malpractice And The Mind-Blowing Hypocrisy Of Obamacare Repeal

 While ACA repeal/replace plans currently remain “a vague list of not-always-coherent ideas” (as Dean Clancy, former senior budget official in the George W. Bush administration, recently wrote), they all share one big idea.
 Each ACA replacement bill would deprive every patient in America of legal rights guaranteed by their state and local governments.

-Under these plans, anti-patient federal law would kick in if a doctor, hospital or nursing home negligently harmed or killed someone.
+Under these plans, anti-patient federal law would kick in if a doctor, hospital or nursing home negligently harmed someone (say a child were blinded or nursing home patient abused).
 The bills vary as to how Congress would rewrite state laws to rob these patients of their rights.
 One common feature, advocated by Mr. Price (H.R.
-2300 in the last Congress), would empower the federal government to select and issue "one size fits all" guidelines for the treatment of every patient.
-You read that right.
-The "stifling and oppressive federal government" would become the sole authority for how to treat every medical condition.
+2300 in the last Congress), would empower the federal government to select and issue “one size fits all” guidelines for the treatment of every patient.
+Yes, the “stifling and oppressive federal government” would become the sole authority for how to treat every medical condition.
 Doctors would be pressured to use a guideline even if, based on their clinical judgment, it is wrong for the patient.
-And then, if the patient is seriously harmed, the patient would have little or no recourse.
+And then, if the patient is seriously harmed, the victim would have little or no recourse.
 Medical industry tribunals or panels would get to decide disputes without meaningful input from patients.
 Families wanting to have their case heard in court would face nearly impossible obstacles.

 Other common provisions in ACA replacement proposals include severe “caps” on compensation for patients injured by negligent hospitals or physicians.
 Laws that impose caps essentially allow politicians, who have never heard a word about a case or have any idea about the depth of someone’s loss, to substitute their judgment for that of a local jury.